Aviah/one-click-django-server/README.md

         |   |
         |   |- settings_production.py (settings.py will try to import this file, make sure it exists in production)
         |   |- settings_tmp.py (settings.py will try to import this file, useful for ad-hoc settings during dev)
+        |   |- site_auth.py (credentials for password-protected site via Apache auth, if used)
         |
         |- site_repo (this is the actual code repository for your django webapp project)
         |   |